-We recently interviewed HCA Defence Nurse Sue – Ellen Bartlem (Sue) an Occupational Health and General Practice Nurse.
+We recently interviewed HCA Defence Nurse Sue – Ellen Bartlem (Sue) an Acute and General Practice Nurse.
 Sue is originally from Queensland (QLD) and moved to Western Australia (WA) in August 2016 to work for HCA Defence.
 Read Sue’s interview as we talk about her transition from General Hospitals to working On-base at ADF Healthcare Centres and the reasons she decided to work for HCA Defence.

 HCA Defence: How did your Nursing career begin?